YoavDn/soap-celebs-api/docs/docs/index.md

 hero:
   name: Soap Celebs API
   text: The API you didn't know you needed.
-  tagline: The best way to render stupid shit fast
+  tagline: The best way to render Soap Celebs on your site
   image:
     src: /logo.png
     alt: soap Celebs